Local Beard Honest Review: My Chattanooga Barber’s Lineup

 Why does it matter who cuts your beard?

-Matt was the first barber I went to who started by looking at my face for a few seconds before he touched anything.
+Matt was the first one who looked at my face for a few seconds before he picked anything up.
 Then he asked questions.
-How long do I want it to read at the chin.
-Do I want a stronger line under the cheekbone or a softer fade.
-Does the mustache feel like it’s getting in my way when I eat.
-Boring questions, but they’re the right ones, and the difference shows up in the result.
+How long do I want it reading at the chin.
+Stronger line under the cheekbone, or a softer fade.
+Is the mustache getting in my way when I eat.
+Boring questions.
+But they’re the right ones, and the result shows it.

 Meet Matt: 17 Years Cutting Hair, Now Back in Product